-Table 7.2.1 Skomer MCZ maximum and minimum annual seabed temperatures 2000 - 2017 (19m BCD)
+Table 7.2.1 Skomer MCZ maximum and minimum annual seabed temperatures 2000 - 2018 (19m BCD)

-2009,2010and 2018 had very cold air temperatures in the winter and the seawater temperature also dropped to below 7 °C, the coldest recorded this decade.
+The air temperature in the winters of 2009, 2010 and 2018 were very cold and the seawater temperature also dropped to below 7 °C, the coldest recorded this decade.

 Seabed temperatures in 2012 were mild in the winter and average in the summer.
-2013 had a cold April/ May with sea temperatures remaining -1°C below average.
-2015's
+2013 had a cold April/ May with sea temperatures remaining 1°C below average temperature.
+2015's seawater temperatures were mild both in the winter and the summer.
+The winter of 2016 was very mild (the mildest December in the MCZ records).
+The winter for 2017 -2018 has recorded the lowest sea temperature for the last 18 years (6.6°C) with March temperatures 1°C below the average.

 A summary of the seabed temperature (data from Vemco minilog at 19m BCD) is shown in Figure 7.2.1.
-Monthly means have been calculated from seabed temperature but substituted with the CTD probe seabed temperature data where logger data was absent.
+Monthly means have been calculated from seabed temperature but substituted with the CTD probe seabed temperature data where logger data were absent.